 James is a trusted advisor, expert facilitator, and powerful coach who regularly partners with Boards, CEOs, Executive Teams, and Leaders at all levels.
 With more than 20 years of management consulting experience, he has played key leadership roles in the design and delivery of large scale organizational improvement initiatives across Canada.
-James founded Claricoast in 2014 to provide that same level of professional support, in a more focused way, to established public sector and non-profit teams and organizations across British Columbia.
+James founded Claricoast in 2014 to provide that same level of professional support, in a more focused way, to established public sector and non-profit organizations across BC.

 James has a passion for excellence instilled in him through involvement in high performance sport.
 As a world-ranked swimmer in the 1980's, James represented Canada in international competition, and was a regular podium visitor both nationally and abroad.
 He was a finalist at the 1986 Commonwealth Games Trials and the 1988 Olympic Games Trials, and subsequently named to the 1992 Olympic Development Team.

 After retiring from world-class competition James pursued a degree in Physical and Health Education from the University of Toronto.
 Concurrent with his studies, he accepted a position with the Ontario Ministry of Natural Resources to lead rescue operations at the world's longest freshwater patrolled beach.
 He oversaw a staff of 20 specialized patrollers and operated high powered rescue vessels for enforcement and emergency response.